joetessy/BeatMachine/README.md

 ### Design

-Currently, each track item shows an image of a waveform.
-I intend to replace this with an actual audio waveform for the track.
+Each track item currently shows an image of a waveform.
+I intend to replace this with an actual audio waveform for the track that will also serve as a progress bar.
 I also intend to re-style the app to have a mobile-first responsive layout.